LOTEAT/MinimumSnap-Demo/README.md

 -->
 ## Minimum Snap Demo

-This is a repository for `Minimum Snap Model`.
+This branch is to optimize the physical variables instead of polynomial coefficients.
 If you want to know more about `Minimum Snap Model`, you can read [this paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5980409).

 ### 1. Minimum Snap Model
 I write a blog about this paper in Chinese.
 You can read [this blog](https://github.com/LOTEAT/PaperReading/blob/main/MotionPlanning/TrajectoryGeneration/MinimumSnap/minimum_snap.md) to understand this model.